Global Health Update

 Five people in the back of a bush taxi

-L-R: bush taxidriver, Arrionna Dryden, MD, MS; Dr. Tebo; Alexandria Laws, MD; Andrea Pinto, MD
+L-R: Bush taxi driver William, Arrionna Dryden, MD, MS; Dr. Tebo; Alexandria Laws, MD; Andrea Pinto, MD

-I wanted to give you an update of our recent month-long Global Health trip to rural Kenya involving three of our awesome residents: Alex Laws, Andrea Pinto, and Arrionna Dryden (med-peds).
+The Pediatric Global Health Program recently completed a month-long global health trip to rural Kenya involving three of our awesome residents: Alex Laws, Andrea Pinto, and Arrionna Dryden.
 We had a fabulous month abroad filled with education and fun and were able to support the hospital in several ways, including bringing five bags of supplies.

 • infants with extreme prematurity, NEC, respiratory failure, and BPD exacerbations

-• a neonate who had been strangled (but survived without sequelae) — thankfully the hospital has social workers to assist!
+• a neonate who suffered non-accidental trauma (thankfully the hospital has social workers to assist!)

 • infants with congenital malformations including cleft lip/palate and Tetralogy of Fallot